-Ombre Dyed July 4th Skirts July 6, 2016 – Posted in: clothing, girls clothes, knit, sewing, skirt
+Ombre Dyed July 4th Skirts July 6, 2016 – Posted in: 4th of july, clothing, girls clothes, knit, sewing, skirt

 I haven’t been sewing lately, but I have had this idea in my head for awhile to make ombre dyed skirts for the girls and July 4th was as good of a reason as any to try it out.
 I had some knit in a tote that was given to me about 9 years ago (back when I was still scared of sewing with anything but quilting cotton).
 So, this project only cost me about $3 for the dye and only took a little bit of time.